Background Image - Interior photo of Bridgewater Corporate Center.

 • Proactively making enhancements to ESG and DE&I programs as well as committing to recruitment and retention strategies

 We are also focused on being well-positioned to proactively identify and mitigate emerging risks.
-With an enhanced enterprise-wide Risk Appetite Statement and the recruitment of highly skilled risk professionals, we are actively identifying, monitoring, measuring and managing risk across the organization.
-Additionally, Bridgewater is well positioned for regulatory and market changes through proactive capital management and implementation of Current Expected Credit Losses (CECL) and Sarbanes-Oxley (SOX).
-Additionally, our strong and consistent credit underwriting, along with segment expertise, are hallmarks of how we proactively manage credit risk.
+Through a comprehensive Risk Appetite Statement and the recruitment and retention of highly skilled risk professionals, we are actively identifying, monitoring, measuring and managing risk across the organization.
+Additionally, Bridgewater is well positioned for regulatory and market changes through proactive capital management and implementation of Sarbanes-Oxley (SOX).
+Our strong and consistent credit underwriting, along with segment-specific expertise, are hallmarks of how we proactively manage credit risk.
 We take great pride in our risk management culture driven by robust team member engagement throughout the organization.

 Oversight

 Bridgewater’s full Board of Directors oversees enterprise risk management with each Board committee assuming a different and important role in overseeing the management of the risks we face.
-The management-level Enterprise Risk Management Committee (ERMC), which consists of our Strategic Leadership Team and other select functional leaders, is responsible for implementing and reporting to the Board regarding critical and emerging risks, the effectiveness of our control environment, our enterprise risk profile and risk management processes.
+The management-level Enterprise Risk Management Committee (ERMC), led by our Chief Risk Officer, consists of our Strategic Leadership Team and other select functional leaders, is responsible for implementing and reporting to the Board regarding critical and emerging risks, the effectiveness of our control environment, our enterprise risk profile and the maturity of our risk management processes.
 The ERMC reports to both the full Board of Directors and the Audit Committee at least quarterly.
 We believe this division of risk management responsibilities presents a consistent, systemic and effective approach for identifying, managing and mitigating risks.

 Bridgewater has a robust BSA/AML program in place to monitor and report suspicious activity while following customer identification and other regulatory guidelines.
 Annually, the BSA/AML program is independently audited to ensure we are adhering to legal and regulatory requirements as well as seeking continuous improvement of our program and systems.